- Want to Know More About Saltillo Tile Flooring?

 Sealed versions of Saltillo display rich, saturated colors, while unsealed Saltillo flooring has pastel and light cream colors.
 Because it’s natural clay tile, each color choice has a range of variations.
 Finally, Mexican Saltillo can be customized easily with stains and glazed finishes.

-Digging in deeper, There are five color choices for Saltillo tile flooring: Traditional, Manganese, Spanish Mission Red, Antique, and Antique Mission Red.
+Digging deeper, there are five color choices for Saltillo tile flooring: Traditional, Manganese, Spanish Mission Red, Antique, and Antique Mission Red.

 Let’s check them out.